JohnXLivingston/peertube-plugin-livechat/support/documentation/content/en/documentation/user/streamers/basics.md

 This button opens a popup, where you can obtain an url to join the chat.
 This url can be shared.

+The "{{% livechat_label share_chat_embed %}}" tab provide some links to embed the chat in websites, or in your live stream.

 ![Share link popup](/peertube-plugin-livechat/images/share_readonly.png?classes=shadow,border&height=200px)

 You can customize some options: